Ethereum Foundation Pectra Competition

 Learn about the different components that make up an Ethereum node, the role of nodes and clients, and how they contribute to the network's operation.

-Get an overview of the cryptographic techniques used in Ethereum, including digital signatures, which ensure the integrity and authenticity of transactions.
+Get an overview of the cryptographic techniques used in Ethereum, including digital signatures that ensure transaction integrity and authenticity.

 Explore the data structure known as the Merkle-Patricia Trie, which is used by Ethereum to store key-value pairs in a secure and efficient manner.

-Learn about Ethereum Improvement Proposals (EIPs), the process by which changes and upgrades to the Ethereum network are proposed, discussed, and implemented.
+Learn about Ethereum Improvement Proposals (EIPs), used to propose and implement changes to the Ethereum network.

 Understand the Proof-of-Stake (PoS) consensus mechanism, how it differs from Proof-of-Work (PoW), and its benefits for the Ethereum network.